 What you describe about your wife does sound like emotionally abusive behavior.
 Some of the signs of emotional abuse are the volatility, anger issues, threats, aggression, blame, and personal attacks by the abuser; then fear and self-blame for the victim.
 Although there may be things you don't know about that are contributing to why she responded this way, the behavior is still emotionally abusive and wrong.

 You're right in being fearful about how your relationship is negatively affecting your kids, because it is regardless of whether you can see it or not.
 Too often people convince themselves that the kids aren't being impacted because they can't see it.
 This is a mistake.
-Kids may not understand what is going on, but they can feel the tension, anger, and fear.
+Children may not understand what is going on, but they can feel the tension, anger, and fear.
 And then they feel the same.

 You need to be concerned for your own well being as well.
 In addition to worrying about how "she might be rubbing off on the kids," you need to think and be concerned about how she is affecting you too.
-A characteristic for victims of emotional abuse is not valuing yourself enough.
+A characteristic for victims of emotional abuse is not valuing themselves enough.

-Fear is a common feeling in an emotionally abusive relationship, and unfortunately people can allow it to make them feel trapped and stuck.
+Fear is a common feeling in an emotionally abusive relationship also, and unfortunately people can allow it to make them feel trapped and stuck.
 You're not alone in feeling uncomfortable and even fearful of the aggression and volatility that comes from someone who's emotionally abusive.
 Most people probably would be too.
 There's something odd about the person who's supposed to love you actually hating you that only compounds all of these conflicting feelings.

 Not knowing what to do is also very common.
-Obviously, deciding to leave is a big, big decision that should leave you uncertain about whether or not to do it.
+Obviously, deciding to leave is such a big, big decision that it should leave you uncertain about whether or not to do it.
 But another effect of having a wife who's emotionally abusive is doubting and questioning yourself.
 Abuse eats away at everyone's self-confidence and ability think clearly.